-- A color photo of yourself - A picture or scan of your Minnesota driver's license or equivalent - Your 8-digit student ID number or the last 4 digits of your Social Security number - Your mailing address
+- A color photo of yourself - A photocopy of your Minnesota driver's license or equivalent - Your 8-digit student ID number or the last 4 digits of your Social Security number - Your mailing address

 Your ID will be mailed to the address provided.
 Allow 7 to 10 days for mailing and processing.